Bedtime Stories (album): Composition

-Rapper and bassist Meshell Ndegeocello (pictured in 2016) played bass and provided her vocals on the album's third track, "I'd Rather Be Your Lover".
+Rapper and bassist Meshell Ndegeocello (pictured in 2016) played bass and provided vocals on the album's third track, "I'd Rather Be Your Lover".

-Bedtime Stories was described by the singer herself as a "combination of pop, R&B, hip-hop and a Madonna record", with lyrics and themes that are "romantic and very reflective".
-According to Music & Media, the sequence of the songs is something Madonna paid "particular attention to", as she wanted to create a "truly cohesive" record.
-Opener "Survival" is a "sweetly funky" song in which Madonna talks directly to the public and addresses her feelings regarding the controversies in which she was embroiled in the past, according to Rikky Rooksby, author of The Complete Guide to the Music of Madonna.
-It includes lyrical nods to past songs in the verses I'll never be an Angel/I'll never be a saint, it's true, and Whether it's heaven or hell/I'm going to living to tell.
+Madonna described Bedtime Stories as a "combination of pop, R&B, hip-hop and a Madonna record", with lyrics and themes she described as "romantic and very reflective".
+According to Music & Media, Madonna paid "particular attention to" the sequencing of the songs, as she wanted to create a "truly cohesive" record.
+Opener "Survival" is a "sweetly funky" song in which Madonna sings directly to the public and addresses her feelings about past controversies, according to Rikky Rooksby, author of The Complete Guide to the Music of Madonna.
+It includes lyrical nods to past songs in the verses "I'll never be an Angel/I'll never be a saint, it's true", and "Whether it's heaven or hell/I'm going to living to tell".
 The next song is "Secret", which finds Madonna singing in a "husky" alto and features an "unhurried" Memphis soul beat.
 It begins with the sound of her voice singing over a "rhythmic folksy" guitar, before opening up to a "sparse, retro rhythm" section.
-In the singer's own words, "Secret" talks about spirituality and self-empowerment, and contains an "Indian/Hindu philosophy which says that God lives within all of us and that happiness lies in our own hands".
+According to Madonna, "Secret" addresses spirituality and self-empowerment, and contains an "Indian/Hindu philosophy which says that God lives within all of us and that happiness lies in our own hands".

-In the "soulful sass" of "I'd Rather Be Your Lover", Madonna "lusts after the unattainable through processes of negotiation", and runs down the relations she would rather not be: a sister, mother, friend and brother, echoing Erotica track "Where Life Begins", as noted by Matthew Rettenmund, author of Encyclopedia Madonnica.
-The backing vocals and bass are supplied by Ndegeocello, who raps Tell me what you want/Tell me what you need.
-Fourth song "Don't Stop" has been referred to as Bedtime Stories "sole call to the dance floor".
-It has two lines that are almost identical to Madonna's debut single "Everybody" (1982), while its plea to get up on the dance floor echoes back to "Vogue" (1990).
+In the "soulful sass" of "I'd Rather Be Your Lover", Madonna "lusts after the unattainable through processes of negotiation", and lists the relationships she would rather not have: a sister, mother, friend and brother, echoing Erotica track "Where Life Begins", as noted by Matthew Rettenmund, author of Encyclopedia Madonnica.
+The backing vocals and bass are supplied by Ndegeocello, who raps "Tell me what you want/Tell me what you need".
+The fourth song, "Don't Stop", has been referred to as Bedtime Storiess "sole call to the dance floor".
+It has two lines that are almost identical to Madonna's debut single "Everybody" (1982), while its plea to "get up on the dance floor" echoes back to "Vogue" (1990).
 "Inside of Me" has the same tempo as "Don't Stop" but its lyrics are more ambiguous.
 A "heartfelt tribute to [Madonna's] mother" lies beneath "tear-stained suggestions of sex".
-Madonna's vocals are "breathy", while instrumentation features "throbbing bass and jazzy keyboards that come with most of [Neelle] Hooper's productions".
-Even though you're gone, love still carries on/love, inside of me, she sings on the refrain.
+Madonna's vocals are "breathy", while instrumentation features "throbbing bass and jazzy keyboards that come with most of [Nellee] Hooper's productions".
+"Even though you're gone, love still carries on/love, inside of me", she sings on the refrain.